Thaurin/wingchun-trainer/README.md

 ## TODO

+- Motor skills exercise
+  - [ ] Add ability for multi-step exercises
   - [ ] Add left/right alternate checkbox to wing chun trainer
+  - [ ] Add setting for random vs. sequential, or maybe disable random (for left/right)
   - [ ] Add ability to save sets
   - [ ] Add scoring/tracking of exercises
-- [ ] Randoms for left/right for motor skills exercise, instead of just altering left/right
+  - [x] Randoms for left/right, instead of just altering left/right
 - [ ] Fix video filename/location mess
 - [ ] Add a summary when finished with an overview or what was correct and what was incorrect
 - [ ] Be able to repeat incorrect answers, or make incorrect answers reappear to reinforce learning
 - [ ] Fix layout
-- [ ] Implement expert modes: no multiple choice but typing, with and without completion
+- [x] Implement expert modes: no multiple choice but typing, ~~with and without completion~~
 - [ ] Implement leaderboards
-- [ ] Alternating 2-3 for left/right instead of just two
 - [x] Implement text2voice for techniques
 - [x] BUG?
 Correct anwers becomes (always is?) the last choice, 6
 - [ ] Integrate motor skills exercise with this app